 7. Regular Testing and Evaluation

 As part of your Emergency Operations Plan, build in time to test and evaluate the equipment that you will need in the event of an emergency.
-The Joint Commission requires regular maintenance of these assets, which can be tracked and managed in a computerized maintenance management system (CMMS) designed for hospitals.
+The Joint Commission requires regular maintenance of these assets, which can be tracked and managed in a healthcare technology management (HTM) platform designed for hospitals.
 In addition, evaluating your plan after an emergency can help you identify key gaps and areas where you can improve in the future.